What are uterine fibroids?

 Uterine fibroids are the most common tumors of the female reproductive system.
 Fibroids – also called uterine myomas, leiomyomas or fibromas – are benign growths that develop from smooth muscle cells and fibrous connective tissue either just beneath the outer surface of the uterus, or within the uterine wall.
 Fibroid growth is linked to the presence of estrogen and progesterone, but the mechanism involved is not understood.
 Fibroids range from the size of a pea to the size of a grapefruit.
 As many as 50 percent of women develop uterine fibroids at some point in their lives, but because fibroids may not produce symptoms, many women are unaware that they have them.

-Women in the 30s and 40s are at highest risk of developing fibroids.
+Women in their 30s and 40s are at highest risk of developing fibroids.
 Women of African-American, Hispanic and Asian heritage also seem to be at an increased risk, for reasons not understood.

 Some women with fibroids have mild or no symptoms, while for others symptoms are severe and disruptive.
-Some women experience iron-deficiency anemia from heavy or prolonged menstrual periods or abnormal bleeding between periods.
 Common symptoms include:

 - Heavy or prolonged menstrual periods

 - Abnormal bleeding between menstrual periods